Large deviation principles for nongradient weakly asymmetric stochastic lattice gases: Introduction

-Let $\tau_x:\Omega_\Lambda\to\Omega_\Lambda$ be the translation by $x$, the symmetric rates $c^0$ satisfy the \emph{gradient condition} if for each bond $\{x,y\}$
+Let $\tau_x\dvtx\Omega_\Lambda\to\Omega_\Lambda$ be the translation by $x$, the symmetric rates $c^0$ satisfy the \textit{gradient condition} if for each bond $\{x,y\}$

-for some local function $h:\Omega_\Lambda\to\bb R $.
-As shown in \cite{KLS}, if the symmetric rates $c^0$ satisfy the gradient condition, then $\nu_{\Lambda,K}^E$ does not depend on the driving field and therefore coincides with the canonical Gibbs measure associated to the Hamiltonian $H_\Lambda$.
-In the case of the exclusion process, for which $H_\Lambda =0$, the previous statement corresponds to the fact that the uniform measure on $\Omega_{\Lambda,K}$ is reversible in the symmetric case and invariant in the asymmetric one.
-On the other hand, the gradient condition is quite restrictive \cite[\S~II.2.4]{S} and the generic picture is believed to be qualitatively different.
-In particular, as conjectured in \cite{GLMS} and \cite[\S~II.1.4]{S}, for non gradient models the following behavior is expected, recall we are only concerned with the high temperature regime: \begin{itemize} \item[\emph{(i)}] for each density $\upbar\rho\in [0,1]$ there exists a unique translation invariant thermodynamic limit of the sequence $\{\nu_{\Lambda,K}^E\}$ that we denote by $\nu_{\upbar\rho}^E$; \item[\emph{(ii)}] in dimension $d=1$ the measure $\nu_{\upbar\rho}^E$ has exponentially decaying correlations; \item[\emph{(iii)}] in dimension $d\ge 2$ the pair correlation of $\nu_{\upbar\rho}^E$ decays as a power law. \end{itemize} As far as we know, there are no clear expectations whether the measure $\nu_{\upbar\rho}^E$ is Gibbsian or not, see however the result in \cite{Am}.
+for some local function $h\dvtx\Omega_\Lambda\to\bb R $.
+As shown in~\cite{KLS}, if the symmetric rates $c^0$ satisfy the gradient condition, then $\nu_{\Lambda,K}^E$ does not depend on the driving field and therefore coincides with the canonical Gibbs measure associated to the Hamiltonian $H_\Lambda$.
+In the case of the exclusion process, for which $H_\Lambda=0$, the previous statement corresponds to the fact that the uniform measure on $\Omega_{\Lambda,K}$ is reversible in the symmetric case and invariant in the asymmetric one.
+On the other hand, the gradient condition is quite restrictive (\cite{S}, Section~II.2.4), and the generic picture is believed to be qualitatively different.
+In particular, as conjectured in~\cite{GLMS} and~\cite{S}, Section~II.1.4, for nongradient models the following behavior is expected (recall we are only concerned with the high temperature regime): \begin{longlist}[(iii)] \item[(i)] for each density $\upbar{\rho}\in[0,1]$ there exists a unique translation invariant thermodynamic limit of the sequence $\{\nu_{\Lambda,K}^E\}$ that we denote by $\nu_{\upbar{\rho}}^E$; \item[(ii)] in dimension $d=1$ the measure $\nu_{\upbar{\rho}}^E$ has exponentially decaying correlations; \item[(iii)] in dimension $d\ge2$ the pair correlation of $\nu_{\upbar{\rho}}^E$ decays as a power law. \end{longlist} As far as we know, there are no clear expectations whether the measure $\nu_{\upbar{\rho}}^E$ is Gibbsian or not (see, however, the result in \cite{Am}).